Queen Mary Covid Code

 - Please keep up to date with the latest COVID-19 advice from Government.

 - Please make sure you are aware of the signs and symptoms of COVID-19.
-If you have any signs or symptoms that could potentially be COVID-19, please do not come on to campus, but stay at home and follow Government advice on booking a test and self-care.
-You should also notify the University by emailing email@example.com (for staff) or email@example.com (for students).
+If you have any signs or symptoms that could potentially be COVID-19, please follow Government advice on booking a test and self-care.
+You should also notify the University by emailing email@example.com (for staff) or firstname.lastname@example.org (for students) and complete the Queen Mary contact tracing form that will be sent to you after submitting your notification.
 If symptoms are mild, and you feel able to work/study and can work/study from home, then please discuss and agree this with your line manager/academic adviser.

-- If these symptoms develop while you are at work/study, please go home and take care travelling home, physically distancing yourself and wearing a face covering.
-A face covering is particularly important if it is difficult to physically distance yourself from others.
-The Government has made face coverings mandatory on public transport and in shops and supermarkets, but you do not need to wear a face covering if you have a legitimate reason not to (full list of exemptions).
-If you need assistance whilst on campus, please do your best to isolate yourself and call 0207 882 3333 from your mobile and state what assistance is required.
+- If these symptoms develop while you are at work/study, please go home and take care travelling home keeping as physically distant from others as possible, and wearing a face covering if you have one with you.
+If you need assistance whilst on campus, call 0207 882 3333 from your mobile and state what assistance is required.

 - If you have symptoms of COVID-19 you must alert the NHS through either NHS 111 or via your GP and engage in the test and trace process.